Waterlow and Sons: Portuguese banknote crisis

 Waterlow's, under the leadership of William Waterlow, was involved in the Portuguese Bank Note Crisis of 1925.
 The Banco de Portugal sued Waterlow & Sons in the High Court in London because of counterfeiting.
-In one of the most complex trials in legal history, the case was finally settled in favour of the Bank in 1932.
+In one of the most complex trials in legal history, the case was finally settled in favour of the bank in 1932.
 William Waterlow retired from Waterlow's and was subsequently elected as the 602nd Lord Mayor of London.

 Bank of England banknotes

-In 1921 the Bank of England gained a legal monopoly on the issue of banknotes in England and Wales, a process that started with the Bank Charter Act of 1844 when the ability of other banks to issues notes was restricted.
+In 1921 the Bank of England gained a legal monopoly on the issue of banknotes in England and Wales, a process that started with the Bank Charter Act 1844 when the ability of other banks to issues notes was restricted.

-On 22 November 1928 the Bank issued notes for ten shillings and one pound for the first time when the Bank took over responsibility for these denominations from the Treasury which had issued notes of these denominations three days after the declaration of war in 1914 in order to remove gold coins from circulation.
+On 22 November 1928 the bank issued notes for ten shillings and one pound for the first time when the bank took over responsibility for these denominations from the Treasury which had issued notes of these denominations three days after the declaration of war in 1914 in order to remove gold coins from circulation.
 The treasury bills had been printed by Waterlows, and the loss of the contract contributed to the closure of Waterlow's operations at Milton Street in Watford.